diecatiamonteiro/final-project-mern/README.md

 ### Profile Management in User Dashboard (Artists & Venues)

-- Edit profile information (description, media, photos, revenue split, etc.)
-- Edit account settings (email, profile picture, etc.)
+- Edit account settings (first name, last name, email)
-- Set own available dates on calendar
 - Change password
 - Delete account and all associated data
+- Edit profile information (description, media, photos, revenue split, etc.)
+- Set own available dates on calendar and see booked dates

 ### Artist and Venue Features

 - Create bio and upload media and photos about their work/space
 - Browse venues and artists and view individual profiles
-- Set own available dates on dashboard
+- Set own available dates in dashboard
-- Check availability and book an artist or venue via calendar (both artists and venues can do this)
+- Check availability and book an artist or venue via calendar on individual profile pages (both artists and venues can do this)
 - Request a booking (both artists and venues can do this)
 - Receive a booking (both artists and venues can do this)
 - Received and made bookings are stored under My Bookings in the user dashboard
+- Booking dates can be edited by the user who initated it until booking is accepted from the receiver
 - Once booking is accepted by the other party, the booking moves from My Bookings to My Gigs
-- When a booking is declined by the other party, an email is sent to both users and it is not kept in userdashboard BUT it is kept in DB
+- When a booking is declined by the other party, an email is sent to the other party and removed from user dashboard (kept in DB)
-- When a booking is cancelled by the other party, an email is sent to both users and it is not kept in userdashboard BUT it is kept in DB
+- When a booking is cancelled by the other party, an email is sent to the other party and removed from user dashboard (kept in DB)

 ### Platform-Wide Features

-- Search & filter system with text search for artist and venue names, and dropdown filters for location (neighbourhood/district), perfomance type (e.g., Music) and venue type (e.g., Bar)
+- Search & filter system with text search for artist and venue names, and dropdown filters for location (neighbourhood/district), perfomance type (e.g., Band) and venue type (e.g., Bar)
 - User dashboard (upcoming & past bookings, profile and user data management)
-- Contact user feature by email or social links
+- Contact user via email form or social links
 - Responsive design (accessible across devices)

 ### Possible Future Features

 - Admin controls
-- Notifications system (for new messages, invitations, and gig offers)
+- Notifications system (for status of received & sent bookings and gigs)
 - Review and rating system
+- Preview and then publish profile in the user dashboard
+- Expand artist type to include comedians, poets, dancers, etc.

 ## 3. User Stories